Confidentiality & Medical Records

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the practice manager and are free of charge.
 However, if the request is unfounded or excessive, there may be an administration charge.
 No information will be released without the patient consent unless we are legally obliged to do so.

 To run a happy successful Practice we need feedback from our patients.
 If you do have any comments, suggestions or complaints, let us know.
-We are always willing to listen.
-Similarly, if you are pleased with things, the staff thrive on praise, and your compliments and thanks will help everyone do their job even better.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.